1. Home

 In the ‘Availability’ section, you can define the time frame for the activity.

-Screenshot of the time frame settings (highlighted) under a submission point.
+Screenshot of the ‘Availability’ section (highlighted) within the settings of a submission point.

 Submission types